 Final note on the brewery tour

-If you come to London, Ontario, Labatt Brewery Tour is an excellent activity for adult visitors.
+If you come to London, Ontario, Labatt Brewery Tour is an excellent and fun activity for adult visitors.
 The brewery is just three streets to the south from downtown and you get to sample around 10 different brews.
 This was quite interesting for me.
 With all the information about the many steps of the brewing process, the long history and the effort in it, I started to appreciate this new-to-me drink a bit more.

 After comparing, smelling and tasting all the samples, side by side, now I know which locally-produced beer I am going to offer my overseas guests.
 Now I know which one I – the recovering beer-hater – like the most.
 It’s Alexander Keith’s for its rich taste and colour.

 –> You might also like other local travel articles: